John Benson

 Jonathan Pogones

 Jonathan Pogones has worked for the Iowa Department of Homeland Security and Emergency Management since 2009.
-He transitioned to the Hazard Mitigation Bureau chief position in January 2022 and represents the department as the state hazard mitigation officer.
-He has oversight of all Hazard Mitigation Assistance program grants, including the Hazard Mitigation Grant Program, the Pre-Disaster Mitigation program, and the Flood Mitigation Assistance program.
+He was promoted to the Hazard Mitigation Bureau chief in January 2022 and represented the department as the state hazard mitigation officer.
+He had oversight of all Hazard Mitigation Assistance program grants, including the Hazard Mitigation Grant Program, the Pre-Disaster Mitigation program, and the Flood Mitigation Assistance program.
+Mr. Pogones transitioned to the Public Assistance Bureau chief in March 2024, providing guidance and oversight to the coordination of the Public Assistance Program throughout Iowa.

 In the event of a presidentially declared disaster, Mr. Pogones performs the duties of deputy state coordinating officer and as the Individual Assistance Program lead.